grrowl/ts-print-tree/README.md

 ## 📄 License

-This project is licensed under the ISC License - see the LICENSE file for details.
+This project is licensed under the ISC License - I hope you find it useful!

 ## 🙏 Acknowledgments